-FULL SHUTDOWN MODE

-(PM1 = PM0 = 1)
+FULL SHUTDOWN MODE (PM1 = PM0 = 1)

-In this mode, all internal circuitry on the AD7324 is powered down.
+In this mode, all internal circuitry on the AD7328 is powered down.
 The part retains information in the registers during full shutdown.
-The AD7324 remains in full shutdown mode until the power management bits, Bit PM1 and Bit PM0, in the control register are changed.
+The AD7328 remains in full shutdown mode until the power management bits, Bit PM1 and Bit PM0, in the control register are changed.

-A write to the control register with PM1 = 1 and PM0 = 1 places the part into full shutdown mode.
-The AD7324 enters full shutdown mode on the 15^{th} SCLK rising edge once the control register is updated.
+A write to the control register with PM1 = PM0 = 1 places the part into full shutdown mode.
+The AD7328 enters full shutdown mode on the 15^{th} SCLK rising edge when the control register is updated.

-If a write to the control register occurs while the part is in full shutdown mode with the power management bits, Bit PM1 and Bit PM0, set to 0 (normal mode), the part begins to power up on the 15th SCLK rising edge once the control register is updated.
-Figure 47 shows how the AD7324 is configured to exit full shutdown mode.
-To ensure the AD7324 is fully powered up, theower-up for full shutdown mode should elapse before the next $\overline{\text{CS}}$ falling edge
+If a write to the control register occurs while the part is in full shutdown mode with the power management bits, Bit PM1 and Bit PM0, set to 0 (normal mode), the part begins to power up on the 15th SCLK rising edge when the control register is updated.
+Figure 49 shows how the AD7328 is configured to exit full shutdown mode.
+To ensure that the AD7328 is fully powered up, theometrical power of the should elapse before the next \overline{CS} falling edge.

-Figure 47.
+Figure 49.
 Exiting Full Shutdown Mode

-AUTOSHUTDOWN MODE

-(PM1 = 1, PM0 = 0)
+AUTOSHUTDOWN MODE (PM1 = 1, PM0 = 0)

-Once the autoshutdown mode is selected, the AD7324 automatically enters shutdown on the 15^{th} SCLK rising edge.
+Once the autoshutdown mode is selected, the AD7328 automatically enters shutdown on the 15th SCLK rising edge.
 In autoshutdown mode, all internal circuitry is powered down.
-The AD7324 retains information in the registers during autoshutdown.
+The AD7328 retains information in the registers during autoshutdown.
 The track-and-hold is in hold mode during autoshutdown.
-On the rising $\overline{\text{CS}}$ edge, the track-and-hold, which was in hold during shutdown, returns to track as the AD7324 begins to power up.
-The power-up from autoshutdown is 500 μs .
+On the rising $\overline{\text{CS}}$ edge, the track-and-hold, which was in hold during shutdown, returns to track as the AD7328 begins to power up.
+The time to power-up from autoshutdown is 500 μs.

-When the control register is programmed to transition to autoshutdown mode, it does so on the 15th SCLK rising edge.
-Figure 48 shows the part entering autoshutdown mode.
-Once in autoshutdown mode, the $\overline{\text{CS}}$ signal must remain low to keep the part in autoshutdown mode.
-The AD7324 automatically begins to power up on the $\overline{\text{CS}}$ rising edge.
-The tpower.up for autoshutdown is required before a valid conversion, initiated by bringing the $\overline{\text{CS}}$ signal low, can take place.
-Once this valid conversion is complete, the AD7324 powers down again on the 15th SCLK rising edge.
-The $\overline{\text{CS}}$ signal must remain low again to keep the part in autoshutdown mode.
+When the control register is programmed to transition to autoshutdown mode, it does so on the 15^{th} SCLK rising edge.
+Figure 50 shows the part entering the autoshutdown mode.
+When the AD7328 is in autoshutdown mode, the \overline{CS} signal must remain low to keep the part in autoshutdown mode.
+The AD7328 automatically begins to power up on the \overline{CS} rising edge.
+The \overline{CS} signal low, can take place.
+After this valid conversion is complete, the AD7328 powers down again on the $\overline{15}^{th}$ SCLK rising edge.
+The \overline{CS} signal must remain low to keep the part in autoshutdown mode.

-AUTOSTANDBY MODE

-(PM1 = 0, PM0 = 1)
+AUTOSTANDBY MODE (PM1 = 0, PM0 = 1)

-In autostandby mode, portions of the AD7324 are powered down, but the on-chip reference remains powered up.
+In autostandby mode, portions of the AD7328 are powered down, but the on-chip reference remains powered up.
 The reference bit in the control register should be 1 to ensure that the on-chip reference is enabled.
-This mode is similar to autoshutdown, but allows the AD7324 to power up much faster.
-This allows faster throughput rates to be achieved.
+This mode is similar to autoshutdown but allows the AD7328 to power up much faster, which allows faster throughput rates.

-As is the case with the autoshutdown mode, the AD7324 enters standby on the 15^{th} SCLK rising edge once the control register is updated (see Figure 48).
+As is the case with autoshutdown mode, the AD7328 enters standby on the 15^{th} SCLK rising edge when the control register is updated (see Figure 50).
 The part retains information in the registers during standby.
-Once in autostandby mode, the $\overline{\text{CS}}$ signal must remain low to keep the part in autostandby mode.
-The AD7324 remains in standby until it receives a $\overline{\text{CS}}$ rising edge.
-The ADC begins to power up on the $\overline{\text{CS}}$ rising edge.
-On the $\overline{\text{CS}}$ rising edge, the track-and-hold, which was in hold mode while the part was in standby, returns to track.
+The AD7328 remains in standby until it receives a \overline{CS} rising edge.
+The ADC begins to power up on the \overline{CS} rising edge.
+On the \overline{CS} rising edge, the track-and-hold, which was in hold mode while the part was in standby, returns to track.

 The power-up time from standby is 700 ns.
 The user should ensure that 700 ns have elapsed before bringing $\overline{\text{CS}}$ low to attempt a valid conversion.
-Once this valid conversion is complete, the $\overline{\text{AD7324}}$ again returns to standby on the 15^{th} SCLK rising edge.
+After this valid conversion is complete, the AD7328 again returns to standby on the 15th SCLK rising edge.
 The $\overline{\text{CS}}$ signal must remain low to keep the part in standby mode.